My Creed is Jesus Christ

 Judi:

-Judi lived next door to the elementary school we attended and I remember thinking it was so cool that she could walk to and from school everyday.
+Judi lived next door to our elementary school and I remember thinking how cool it was that she could walk to and from school every day.
 We were friends from the 4th through 6th grade.
 She was creative, fun to be around, and we had something in common: The Beatles!
-We, like most every other girl in 1964, were in love with John, Paul, George and Ringo.
-Besides listening and singing along to Beatles songs, we liked to dance, practice cheers, play Four-Square, and tetherball.
-She was so athletic and was almost always better than me in whatever we did.
-I remember her mom would drop us off downtown Indianapolis to go shopping all by ourselves.
-I felt so grown up.
-I think we were only 10 or 11 years old at the time.
-I also remember going on a trip with her family to the Chicago Museum of Science and Industry.
-I thought that was such a cool place.
+We, like almost every other young girl in 1964, were crazy about John, Paul, George, and Ringo.
+Besides listening and singing along to Beatles songs, we liked to dance, practice cheers, play foursquare, and tetherball.
+She was so athletic and was usually always better than me in whatever activity we did.

 Donita:

-We’d talk on the phone for hours!
-I remember my dad getting so annoyed because we’d be on the phone almost every night with each other.
-And this was back when we only had home phones, and of course they were attached to the wall.
-I would lay on the floor in the living room and stretch the cord out of shape, and my dad would complain that the cord was stretched out of shape and that I was always on the phone and nobody else could get through.
-Back then, home phones would give just give a busy signal to the caller if you were already on the phone talking with someone.
-Eventually I got a phone, also with a long cord, installed in my room but we still only had one telephone line.
+I met Donita in junior high school and we immediately became kindred spirits!
+Our common interests were boys, music, and fashion.
+We’d talk on the phone for hours.
+I remember my dad getting so annoyed because we’d be on the phone almost every night talking with each other.
+This was back when we used home phones, and of course, the phone was attached to the wall.
+I’d lay on the floor in the living room and stretch the cord across the room.
+My dad would complain that I stretched the cord out of shape, that I was always on the phone, and that nobody else could get through.
+Back then, home phones would just give a busy signal if you were already on the phone and someone else tried to call.
+Eventually, I did get a phone installed in my room but we still had only one telephone line.

-It was on this vacation to Indiana Beach that I got to fly in an old open cockpit Fairchild PT-19 warbird.
-The pilot’s name was Mike and I only know that because that’s what I wrote on the back of the photo!
-I was thinking it was my sister, Joyce, who set this flight up for me as she had started working at Sky Harbor in Indianapolis in 1968, but she doesn’t recall this.
-So, I’m not exactly sure how this came to be, but I think this was my first flight in an airplane, and it was a good one!
-Joyce did take me flying two or three times while she worked at Sky Harbor from 1968 to 1973 (and I worked there from 1977 to 1986) but I don’t have photos so I’m not exactly sure when and in what aircraft we were in, although I suspect they were Cessnas.
-I do remember coming dangerously close to the active propellor on one occasion.
-I exited the aircraft for some reason which I don’t recall now, and was unaware of how close I came to the propellor until I got back in the aircraft and Joyce told me she about fainted when she saw me walk so near it.
-I was not a Christian at this time in my life but believe that God, knowing that one day I would be, protected me that day.
+My favorite memories with Donita were spending the night at each other’s houses, hanging out with our junior high friends, and when she came with my family and me on a vacation to Indiana Beach in 1968.
+It was here that I got to fly in an old open-cockpit Fairchild PT-19 warbird.
+The pilot’s name was Mike and I only know that because that’s what I wrote on the back of the photo.
+I was thinking it was my sister, Joyce, who set up the flight for me as she had started working for Sky Harbor at Eagle Creek Airpark in Indianapolis, in 1968, but she doesn’t recall doing this.
+So I’m not exactly sure how this came to be, but I think it was my first flight in an airplane, and it was fun!
+Joyce did take me flying two or three times while she worked at Sky Harbor from 1968 to 1973 (and I worked there from 1977 to 1986) but I don’t have photos so I’m not exactly sure when and in what aircraft we were in, although I suspect they were mostly Cessnas.
+I do remember coming dangerously close to the active propeller on one occasion.
+I exited the aircraft for some reason, which I don’t recall now, and was unaware of how close I had come to the propeller until I got back into the aircraft.
+Joyce told me she nearly fainted when she saw me walk so near it.
+I was not a Christian at this time in my life but I believe that God, knowing that one day I would be, protected me that day.

 Penny:

-At Indiana Beach summer 1968.
+At Indiana Beach, summer 1969.

-…There is a friend who sticks closer than a brother….Proverbs 18:24
+“…There is a friend who sticks closer than a brother.”
+Proverbs 18:24

-A man that hath friends must shew himself friendly….Proverbs 18:24
+“A man that hath friends must shew himself friendly…”Proverbs 18:24

-Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
-But pity anyone who falls and has no one to help them up.
+“Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
+But pity anyone who falls and has no one to help them up.”
 Ecclesiastes 4:9-10

-I need to be continually reminded to stay in the game; to serve and to return the ball whenever it lands in my court; to seek common interests with others and to take time to invest in friendships.
+So, I need to be continually reminded to stay in the game; to serve and to return the ball whenever it lands in my court; to seek common interests with others and to take time to invest in friendships.
 This goes for anyone who finds themselves with similar feelings.
 I’ll close with this quote from C. S. Lewis:

-Friendship … is born at the moment when one man says to another “What!
+Friendship is born at the moment when one man says to another, “What!
 You too?
 I thought that I was the only one!”

 Dancing With The Scars